 What’s this about Coconut Sugar?

-The sweetener of choice I use in this recipe is coconut sugar.
+The sweetener of choice I use for Gingerbread Brownies is coconut sugar.
 If you’re a regular reader, you probably know I usually use xylitol or erythritol and stevia in most of my sweet treats.
 But sometimes it’s nice to mix things up and I’ve found I can’t get quite the right consistency with those when I make brownies with my typical xylitol/stevia blend.

 What I love about coconut sugar, is that in addition to being unrefined, it doesn’t cause near the insulin spike that regular table sugar or brown sugar does.
 In fact, it has a glycemic index score of just 35.